davidmalcolm/gcc-python-plugin/docs/cpychecker.rst

    input.c:38:1: note: returning
    input.c:24:1: note: graphical error report for function 'test' written out to 'input.c.test-refcount-errors.html'

-and also an HTML report indicating the flow through the function, in graphical
-form:
+along with this HTML report (as referred to by the final line on stderr):

    .. figure:: sample-html-error-report.png
       :alt: screenshot of the HTML report